Users¶

 Disabling this flag is a soft alternative to deleting a user.
 So what’s the difference?

-Roles dictate what users can do in the system.
+The Roles define what users can do in the system.
 If you need to grant someone privileges to edit the knowledge base or access part of the admin panel, roles are the answer.

-Top: A user’s roles decide what kinds of actions they can perform and which groups they belong to.
-Bottom: Group assignments can alternately be set on a per-user basis.¶
+Top: User’s roles decide what kind of actions they can perform and which groups they belong to.
+Bottom: Group assignments can alternately be set on a per-user basis.